%1$s

 Fever high temperature

 Viral fever is a collective term used for fever originating from a variety of viral infections.
-The average human body temperature is approximately 98.4°F (37.1°C).
-Any degree of temperature above this average value is usually considered as fever.
-Viral fever can be low-grade (below 100°F) in a few infections, and it can be high-grade (above 100°F) in viral infections such as Dengue, etc.
+The average human body temperature is 98.4°F (37.1°C).
+Any degree of temperature above average is considered a fever.
+Classified into low-grade (below 100°F) in a few infections, and high-grade (above 100°F) in viral infections such as Dengue, etc.

-Viral fever is generally not considered a disease or illness but is a result/indication of an underlying viral infection.
-It is also common in kids and people with weak immunity—fever results from the fight your body has with the viral antigens and indicates viral infection.
-At times, viral fever can go undiagnosed, and it could develop into severe complications.
+Viral fever is usually acute, underlying viral infection and more common during season changes, e.g. Monsoon, lasting for 3-5 days of duration; in few severe cases, fever can last up to 14 days.
+Most common in kids and people with weak immunity, and at times, fever can go undiagnosed, and it could develop into severe complications.
 It should not be overlooked if you have a fever; you should seek medical care to diagnose and identify the infection.
 We recommend you consult our team of medical experts if you experience fever.

 What are the symptoms of viral fever?